 Ticks can be tiny and are easily missed.
 Regular tick checks are recommended for you and your pets after hiking or playing in areas where ticks like to hang out (wooded areas, long grass, dried leaves, etc.).
 Ticks become active in the environment whenever the weather is above 4o C. They can even become active in the middle of the winter on a mild, sunny day!

 It can take weeks or months before your dog shows non-specific symptoms of Lyme disease such as lameness and lethargy.
 Consult your veterinarian if your dogs is not behaving as usual.

 It is much easier to prevent Lyme disease than to diagnose and treat.

 3 steps to prevent Lyme disease:

-- Use VECTRA 3D, an external parasiticide that repels and kills ticks before they bite.
+- Use VECTRA 3D, an external parasiticide that kills ticks before they bite.
 VECTRA 3D should be used year round to limit the risk.

 - Avoid walks in tick infested areas* and carefully check your dog and yourself after every outdoor activity.

 - Consult your veterinarian to determine the best prevention strategy against Lyme disease for your dog.